shinnn/node-read-remove-file/README.md

 });
 ```

-If the path is an absolute path, it only removes the file it read, and doesn't remove the directories.
+If the path is an absolute path, it doesn't remove any directories.
+In this case, it removes only a file.

 ```javascript
 readRemoveFile('/foo/bar/baz', function(err, buf) {